-As of March 31, 2021, Charter had remaining board authority to purchase an additional \$1.2 billion of Charter's Class A common stock and/or Charter Holdings common units.
+As of September 30, 2021, Charter had remaining board authority to purchase an additional \$1.5 billion of Charter's Class A common stock and/or Charter Holdings common units, excluding purchases from Liberty Broadband.
 Although Charter expects to continue to buy back its common stock consistent with its leverage target range, Charter is not obligated to acquire any particular amount of common stock, and the timing of any purchases that may occur cannot be predicted and will largely depend on market conditions and other potential uses of capital.
 Purchases may include open market purchases, tender offers or negotiated transactions.